JustisAllen/project-ideas/free-1.md

 experience like now?
 What would their experience be like if you could help them?_

-Trying to understand someone else's code&mdash;especially at a large scale&mdash;
-can be an intimidating, difficult, and overwhelming task, even if the person trying to digest the code is an experienced programmer: having to read and distinguish keywords in raw source code can be tiring, even if the code is well-commented.
+Trying to understand someone else's code&mdash;especially at a large scale&mdash;can be an intimidating, difficult, and overwhelming task, even if the person trying to digest the code is an experienced programmer: having to read and distinguish keywords in raw source code can be tiring, even if the code is well-commented.
 Documentation can help this process, but words on a page aren't always the best way to express an idea.